Shahab Shah

-Shahab Ali Shah (born May 1974) is a former Pakistani officer and politician.
+Shahab Ali Shah (born May 1974) is a BPS-21 officer of the Pakistan Administrative Service (PAS).
 He is the current Chief of Secretary of Khyber Pakhtunkhwa (KP), after Nadeem Chaudhry stepped down from the position.
 He was approved by Prime Minister Shehbaz Sharif to take over the position.
 He previously served as the Additional Chief Secretary for KP.

 Early life

 Shah was born in May 1974 in the Bannu District.
 He began to study Political Science at the University of Peshawar.

 Officer career

-The first postings of KP for Shah was when he became an Assistant Political Officer in 1999 in the South Waziristan District.
-He was an assistant commissioner for Afghan Refugees until October 2005.
-From there, he was posted as a district coordination officer for the districts' Swat team and served until 2006.
-He was posted at the finance department in 2010 and served until 2011.
+His first posting was in the Sargodha district in 1999.
+In 2001, Shah was transferred from Sargodha to Jhang where he served till 2003.

-Political career
+Working as Political Agent

 Between 2008 and 2010, Shah was a political agent for the district of South Waziristan.
 In 2011, Shah served as political agent for the Kurram District.
 He was the chief economist for KP until 2014 when he was transferred again.
 He was the political agent for the Khyber District, for which he served until 2016.
 He served as the Additional Chief Secretary of KP from 2021 to 2023.